 Preventing Deportation by Fighting Past Convictions

 Our lawyers will try to reopen the original case to get the conviction or plea overturned.
 We have been particularly successful in basing our efforts on inadequate representation and bad immigration advice at the time of the prior offense.
 We also look for errors in the trial record.
-If we find any, we can use them as a reason to reopen the case.
+If we find any, we can hopefully get your case reopened to undo the conviction that might be causing you immigration consequences.
 If you pleaded guilty to a crime you did not commit, we may be able to reopen your case.
 We take action to help prevent deportation.

 Call Our Immigration and Criminal Defense Lawyers